tombewley/tombewley.github.io/_posts/2019-12-01-weekly-readings-8.md

 Almost all progress in ML has been on problems which are i.i.d.
 For such problems, statistical learning theory can provide strong convergence guarantees.
 Machines tend to perform poorly on non-i.i.d. problems, even those that seem trivial to humans.
 In particular, the i.i.d. assumption is violated when we *intervene* on a system rather than passively observe it.
 If we are given observations alone, we cannot meaningfully predict the effect of an intervention without making additional assumptions.

 The conceptual basis of statistical learning is a joint distribution $p(X_1,...,X_n)$, where one or more of the $X_i$ is considered a *response* variable and denoted $Y$.
-Causal learning seeks to exploit the fact that the joint distribution possesses a unique latent causal factorisation, whereby each variable is conditionally independent of all others given a set of parents: $p(X_i|\textbf{PA}_i)$.
+Causal learning seeks to exploit the fact that the joint distribution possesses a unique latent causal factorisation, whereby each variable is conditionally independent of all others given a set of parents: $p(X_i\vert\textbf{PA}_i)$.
 By further pursuing structural equation modelling, we attempt to learn a functional description of the dependencies, which includes independent noise terms to account for ignorance or inherent randomness.

 If we are able to obtain the correct causal factorisation, we can make use of all manner of invariances (e.g. the distribution of a cause variable is independent of the mechanism producing its effect variable).
 With the wrong factorisation, no such properties exist.